SolidRusT/srt-inference-backends/tabby-api/README.md

 # tabbyAPI

-API servcie to run fp16 and exl2 models.
+API service to run fp16 and exl2 models.
+See more on the [tabbyAPI Official Site](https://github.com/theroyallab/tabbyAPI).

 ## AMD ROCm 6.x